Blog of Andrés Aravena

 Basic linear model with a numeric independent variable

 Since the only numeric independent variable is speed, it is natural to try a first model using speed to predict price.
 In R, these relationships are written as price ~ speed, that we read “price depends on speed”.
-We fit6 our first model with this code
+We fitThe model is given by the formula, since it describes the relationship among the variables.
+Then we fit the model to the data, and we find the coefficients.

 model0 <- lm(price ~ speed, data=internet)